thebrianwong/a-day-in-bills-life/README.md

   - Changed the wording from "Collected" to "Coins" to be more clear.

   - Made the black panel smaller due to these changes.

+- Moved the code that prevents the player from moving off-screen from player.lua to main.lua, so that it can be disabled after colliding with mario.

 6/23: